 The information we publish under this policy ensures that the GOsC meets its obligations to publicise fitness to practise information, while protecting the rights of individuals involved in its proceedings.
 The GOsC is a public body with specific duties under statute.
 It is expected to be open and transparent in its regulatory proceedings and to comply with its own legislation and other relevant legislation such as the Human Rights Act 1998.
-It should be consistent and impartial and comply with the aims of the public sector equality duty.
+It should be consistent and impartial and comply with the aims of the public sector duties under the Equality Act.